DEPART LONDON FOR BANGKOK

 GREEN PEAFOWL & DOI INTHANON NATIONAL PARK

-After breakfast in Chiang Mai, we visit the Royal Project area at Huai Hong Krai.
+After breakfast in Chiang Mai, we visit the Royal Project Area at Huai Hong Krai.
 Our target bird here is the majestic Green Peafowl, a spectacular but endangered Southeast Asian pheasant that’s difficult to see elsewhere nowadays since its population has declined rapidly through habitat destruction and over-hunting.
-A walk along the trail here might also produce Swinhoe’s and Rosy Minivets, and Asian Barred Owlet.
+A walk along the trail might also produce Swinhoe’s and Rosy Minivets, and Asian Barred Owlet.
 Or perhaps a Brown Hawk Owl will let us know of its presence via its characteristic ‘boobook’ call.
 The manmade pools at Huai Hong Krai can also be good places to see Lesser Whistling Duck.

-After lunch we drive southwest to Doi Inthanon National Park, where we spend the next three nights at the comfortable Inthanon Highland Resort.
+After lunch we drive southwest to Doi Inthanon National Park, where we spend the next two nights at the comfortable Inthanon Highland Resort.
 Around the resort we might find Indian Roller, Hoopoe, Arctic Warbler and Purple Sunbird, while in the local wood and paddies we will look for the extraordinary Red-billed Blue Magpie or Bright-capped Cisticola.

 At 2565m (8415ft), Doi Inthanon is Thailand’s highest mountain.
 Encompassing more than 120,000 acres, the National Park is not only fantastic for birds but the best locality in northern Thailand to appreciate a succession of different habitats controlled by altitude - ranging from scrub and open, dry deciduous forest on the lower slopes through montane evergreen forest to moist ‘cloud forest’ at the top.
 It will come as no surprise to discover that the park’s avifauna is equally varied and magnificent!